Read on for six public speaking activities. Then, sign up for a free download of the activities in a printable form.

 I earned an endorsement in “speech” for my teaching license.
 (I’m in Illinois.)
 I took extra communication courses and observed high school speech classes.
 When I started teaching, I had experienced public speaking activities as a student and a teacher observer.

 Still, I felt underprepared to teach public speaking.
 My first year of teaching, I thought materials were lacking on the Internet, from textbooks, from anywhere (and I searched).
 This was pre-TpT and I was sinking or swimming.
 That first year I did lots of paddling, but over the years I grew confident in teaching a speech class.

 I created these public speaking activities to address common areas of concern with high schoolers.
 Most students fear the nature of a speech class.
 Most students use too many fillers when speaking.
 Most students focus on one area, such as volume and forget about the rest: non-verbal communication, tone, eye contact, etc.

 Through coaching speech, spending many weekends at speech tournaments, and teaching public speaking, I created these public speaking activities.
 I’ve seen variations of these or adapted these from activities geared toward younger students.
 These speech activities should work well with high school students.

 1. Eliminating fillers.

 Before starting, choose your topic and write a list of common fillers that don’t positively add to spoken communication: um, yeah, like, uh.
 Students must speak for 30 seconds (vary the time if necessary) and not use any fillers.
-Students should realize how fillers creep into their speech.
+Students should realize how easily fillers creep into their speech.